ronalt64work/offices/README.md

 **changing something in the remote to be checked out locally later. add another line to monitor the workflow.
 ** now I have created another branch starting from from development. will: add a new file, create a tag and push to remote.
+** from Development I have created another branch: feature 2 ** check it out!
 **